In this article:

 Dizziness includes feeling faint or light-headed (presyncope), loss of body balance, a false sense of spinning (vertigo), muscle weakness, and general unsteadiness or disequilibrium.
 Thus, dizziness is an umbrella term of which vertigo is a subtype.

-Vertigo, particularly, is the illusion of environmental motion traditionally described as spinning or whirling.
-This kind of dizziness is characterized by disorientation in space.
+Vertigo, particularly, is characterized by disorientation in space.

 Dizziness can be triggered by a host of reasons, from general weakness, dehydration, low blood sugar level, certain medications, and low blood pressure to vestibular dysfunction or poor functioning of the inner ear balance system.
 Vertigo is almost always caused by inner ear problems.